Crawley Town 'attracting interest from other American buyers', according to reports

 "And in the end we got him.
 So we're really pleased to have him part of what we're doing and he's come a long way down.
 He moved his whole family down from like a big commitment from him.
 Listen, this is what I'm saying, about Eben especially, he worked really hard to make that happen in terms of living accommodation and bits and piece so I've got to give them credit on that one.
 He really did work hard to get that one over the line.”

-The company accounts for WAGMI were published on Thursday night – you can see them here – and they show a £1.4million loss.
+The accounts for Crawley Town, who are owned by WAGMI United, were published on Thursday night – you can see them here – and they show a £1.4million loss in the year period between June 2021 and June 22.
+For the majority of that period the club was owned by previous owner Ziya Eren.
+WAGMI took over the cub in April 2022.

 Sussex World has approached WAGMI United for a comment on potential buyers.